robertcornet/TUD_AI_driving/documentation/software_setup.md

 ## Remote Access
 You can access your Odroid remotely over the internet.
 If you want to cast the entire screen of the Odroid, you can use [NoMachine](https://www.nomachine.com/).
-Remote access is a lot slower than working on the computer directly.
-Connect to the Odroid over USB/HDMI directly for longer sessions.
+Keep in mind that remote access is slower than working on the computer directly; connect to the Odroid over USB/HDMI directly for longer sessions.